 Jessica Gwozdz, CPP, Illinois

-Jes, armed with a Nikon D700, is our resident studio photography expert.
-She has always loved photography and received her first camera, a 126 film camera to be exact, when she was 6 but ended up working as an engineer after college.
-The birth of her oldest child, she says, was “the catalyst for me to turn my photographic passion into a business so I could do something I loved but set my work hours around my family.”
+Jes, armed with a Nikon D700, has always loved photography and received her first camera, a 126 film camera to be exact, when she was 6 but ended up working as an engineer after college.
 When not spending time doing photography, Jes likes to relax with her husband, aka MacGyver, and their two children, go spinning or read a book, preferably a vampire novel.
 She loves getting plenty of sleep, comfy shoes, the Kindle, iPhone, and an occasional peanut butter and bacon sandwich.